JakobMckenna/JakobMckenna.github.io/README.md

 ### Extra: Principles to keep in mind
-* Using Markdown is good because
+* Andrew Etter's [Book](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) goes into great detail on topics such as using Markup or generating static websites.
+Here are some key takeaways that are useful:

+1. Using lightweight langauges (like Markdown) is optimal because they are simple and can be used across all systems.

 ### More resources:
 * Learn about Markdown: [Markdown tutorial](https://www.markdowntutorial.com)